leonor-loureiro/projSIRS/README.md

-# ProjSIRS
+# ProjSIRS - Group 11
-Secure remote cloud-based application for document store and access
+Secure cloud-based application for remote document access

-Step to execute:
+Steps to execute:

 Installation:

--Install Java 8
+-Install JDK 8
 -Install MySQL
--Install maven
+-Install Maven

 Step by Step:

 - Create database with the script provided at AuthServer/src/main/database/create-database.sql

-- Go to the AuthServer/src/main/resources/config.example, change the name to config.properties and change the credetials to match the ones in the MySQL installation.
+- Go to the AuthServer/src/main/resources/, rename the file config.example to config.properties and change the credetials to match the ones in the MySQL installation.

--Go to the folder Scripts and run the WindowsStartInstall.
+-On Windows: go to the folder Scripts and run the WindowsStartInstall.

-  -if in linux, go to the project root directory:
+-On Linux, go to the project root directory:
     -And execute mvn clean install.
     -Open another terminal and go to AuthServer/ and run mvn spring-boot:run -Open another terminal and go to FileSystem/ and run mvn spring-boot:run